zeus-faber/aggregate/docs/build-and-run-with-docker-compose.md

 - You can get the logs with `docker-compose logs`
 - Stop Aggregate with `docker-compose stop`

+## Start containers automatically

+If you want to start the containers automatically, you have to modify the docker-compose.yml file by adding restart: on-failure for the container db and the container tomcat8.

 ## Advanced topics

 ## About this Docker Compose setup